mssun/rpython-by-example/builtin-types/numeric.rst

 | ``float`` | Float   | double |            64 |            64 |
 +-----------+---------+--------+---------------+---------------+

+For more primitive types, you can find them in the :doc:`primitive type cheat sheet <primitive-type-cheat-sheet>` section.

 Note that the ``int`` type and ``long`` type are same type in RPython, which have same low level representation and size.